AntonioBlago/Webpage_Tutorial_2/README.md

 # Webpage_Tutorial_2
-Here you learn how to implment plotly in your web app or website.
+Here you learn how to implement plotly in your web app or website.